release date: 19 April 2013 (Canada)

 starring: Scott Elrod, Dorian Brown, Charles Henry Wyson, James Devoti, Nicole Leigh, Juan Martinez, Drew Waters, Robert Peters, Vivica A. Fox, Johnny Baker, Billy Brazelton, Bob Carpenter, Victor Cruz, J. Alan Davidson, Gabe Davis

-movie summary: Home Run is a Christian movie that deals with addiction issues and how over coming adversity through the church can help you with your struggles.
+movie summary: Home Run is a Christian movie that deals with addiction issues and how overcoming adversity through the church can help you with your struggles.
 Our story follows the life and career of Cory Brand (Scott Elrod), one of minor league baseball’s brightest stars who has a drinking problem.
-Cory has a really bad reputation off the field and has had his run-ins with the law.
-After a public relations disaster and car crash, Cory returns to his home town in Oklahoma to coach little kids baseball as a part of his community service.
+Cory has a horrible reputation off the field and has had his run-ins with the law.
+After a public relations disaster and car crash, Cory returns to his hometown in Oklahoma to coach little kids baseball as a part of his community service.

-It will be really hard for Cory to pick up the pieces of his life now that everything is out in the open.
-After his eight weeks in rehab his team in Colorado decides to drop him so he signs a new contract with a team in Oklahoma.
-He hopes a fresh start somewhere else will allow him to be closer to home so he can fix his broken relationship with Tyler and Emma.
+It will be tough for Cory to pick up the pieces of his life now that everything is out in the open.
+After his eight weeks in rehab, his team in Colorado decides to drop him, so he signs a new contract with a team in Oklahoma.
+He hopes a fresh start somewhere else will allow him to be closer to home to fix his broken relationship with Tyler and Emma.
 He has come a long way in dealing with his substance abuse issues thanks to the support system he has found and hopes to continue down the right path.

-my thoughts: Home Run is not the kind of baseball movie that you can put on the shelf next to Major League or Field of Dreams.
+my thoughts: Home Run is not the kind of baseball movie you can put on the shelf next to Major League or Field of Dreams.
 Although it is about the game and a baseball player, it is not really a sports movie.
 The focus of the story is geared towards the rewards of joining a recovery group through the Christian church.
-There is seriously nothing wrong with this movie or the message except it’s a tad bit cheesy and predictable.
-Over coming an addiction, whether it is alcohol, gambling, or sex it is not an easy task.
-It takes a support network of good people to help serve as mentors and guides through out the whole process to become better person.
+There is seriously nothing wrong with this movie or the message, except it’s a tad bit cheesy and predictable.
+Overcoming an addiction, whether it is alcohol, gambling, or sex, is not easy.
+It takes a support network of good people to help serve as mentors and guides throughout the process to become a better person.

-The biggest celebrities and richest athletes all have addiction issues, we put these people high up on a pedestal and become shocked when they crumble under pressure or die.
+The biggest celebrities and richest athletes all have addiction issues; we put these people high up on a pedestal and become shocked when they crumble under pressure or die.
 Our story’s main character, Cory Brand, is just an ordinary guy who may never make it to the major leagues but still has personal demons to deal with to be a regular guy.
-So many people take the high road on facing these problems, refusing to accept or even acknowledge there’s an issue.
-They say denial is one of the first steps in dealing with addiction issues and when Cory refuses to grow up he turns to the bottle instead of friends and God.
+So many people take the high road to facing these problems, refusing to accept or even acknowledge there’s an issue.
+They say denial is one of the first steps in dealing with addiction issues, and when Cory refuses to grow up, he turns to the bottle instead of friends and God.

-When the day finally comes for Cory to take a look in the mirror, he realises that he is the only one causing his life to be in this tail spin.
-He begins to listen at his support group only to learn that people that he was close to growing up suffered through their own problems just like him.
-This revaluation finally gets him to understand no one is perfect and at some point in all of our lives people have had to over come some kind of adversity.
+When the day finally comes for Cory to look in the mirror, he realizes that he is the only one causing his life to be in this tailspin.
+He begins to listen to his support group only to learn that he was close to growing up suffered through their own problems just like him.
+This revaluation finally gets him to understand no one is perfect, and at some point in all of our lives, people have had to overcome some kind of adversity.
 Cory would not be a rare case, but he would be in the minority of people who overcome alcoholism.
-Unfortunately like most people, the only way to come to grips with their addiction is to have altering experience like he did.
+Unfortunately, like most people, the only way to come to grips with their addiction is to have an altering experience like he did.

-I watched Home Run during its very short time at the movie theatre in 2012.
-When I was browsing American Netflix this spring I came across it again and wanted to watch it again.
-The plan was for me to write this baseball themed movie review during the World Series on a Sunday but never got around to finishing my draft until today.
+I watched Home Run during its short time at the movie theatre in 2012.
+When I browsed American Netflix this spring, I came across it again and wanted to watch it again.
+The plan was for me to write this baseball-themed movie review during the World Series on a Sunday, but I never got around to finishing my draft until today.
 I wanted to share the movie with my readers because it’s a sports movie and a Christian movie that deals with addiction issues.
-Not everyone who reads this review will be affected by its message, but then again maybe this movie has already touched you in some way or another.
+Not everyone who reads this review will be affected by its message, but then again, maybe this movie has already touched you in some way or another.

 my final thoughts: Home Run, despite its plain characters and predictable ending, is a good movie that presents a powerful message about overcoming adversity.
-This would be a great movie to watch with the family or your church group that would be interested in watching a sports movies that isn’t about the game, but the players who play it.
+This would be a great movie to watch with the family or your church group interested in watching a sports movie that isn’t about the game but the players who play it.

 roger ebert: n/a